badgeteam/Hatchery/README.md

 sudo make install
 ```

-Running the development server locally.
+### Running the development server locally.

+After going through the steps

 ```bash
 php artisan serve
 ```

-Using Docker makes all the above as easy as.
+If you don't want to install things and do the above steps, Docker makes all the above as easy as:

 ```bash
 docker-compose up